BGTheodore/GeoTech/LaTech/Contexte/ETAT_DE_L_ART.md

     Abstract
     The sketch is an old form of communication that was used to visualize, share and store information.
-Despite its proven expressiveness, it has not yet become a used modality in the interaction between humans and computer systems.
-Geographic Information Systems (GIS) have special needs for such advanced forms of interaction, because they involve complex and heterogeneous data structures, which are often difficult to describe by the text or by predicates based on attributes.
+Despite its proven expressiveness, it has not yet become a used modality in the interactioremerciementsn between humans and computer systems.
+Geographic
+Information Systems (GIS) have special needs for such advanced forms of interaction, because they involve complex and heterogeneous data structures, which are often difficult to describe by the text or by predicates based on attributes.
 The objective of this work is to show the usefulness of the sketch in retrieval spatial information in a particular case which is the geographic data.
 In